The Nice to Aix-en-Provence bus allows you to easily spend a day in Provence, and is a bargain compared to the train.

 Where to catch it: Especially if you have luggage, the easiest place to catch is to take the tramway 5 minutes to the Vaubaun stop, and then walk around the small parking lot and go under the arch to find the bus station.
 Otherwise, it stops at Ave Verdun/Albert 1ere stop just off near the end of the Promenade de Paillon gardens, near the Hotel Meridien, as well as several stops along the Promenade des Anglais, and the airport.

 Schedule: Click here for the schedule for Bus #20 Aix Marseille

 Route: The trip to Provence is inland on the freeway, with views of mountains and vineyards.
 But if you are really looking for scenery, spend the extra for the train, which has an hour of stunning seaside views before passing through the vineyards.

-Timing: The buses leave at 6:30am, 8am and 10:30, and take around 3 hours.
-If you get up at the crack-o-dawn for the 6:30am, you can sleep on the bus and get there at 8:50 for coffee, or leave at 8am and get there at 11am.
-In both cases you are there early enough to explore the fabulous open-air morning markets before lunch, or leave at 10am, skip the markets, and get there at 12:15, just in time for lunch.
+Timing: The buses leave at 6:25am, 7:50am and 10am and noon, and takes around 3 hours.
+If you get up at the crack-o-dawn for the early bus, you can sleep on the ride and get there at 9am for coffee, or leave at the more civilized 7:50am and get there at 11am.
+In both cases you are there early enough to explore the fabulous open-air morning markets before lunch.
+Or leave at 10am, skip the markets, and get there just in time for lunch.
 (Note: on Sundays, your only option is the 8am.)
-The bus stop is just 2 blocks from the main roundabout with it’s fabulous fountain, the tourist office, and the start of the tree-lined rue Mirabeau.
+The Aix bus stop is just 2 blocks from the main roundabout with it’s fabulous fountain (pictured above), the tourist office, and the start of the tree-lined rue Mirabeau.

-Getting back: After doing the markets, a long Provencal lunch, exploring the village, and a visit to the excellent Cezanne Museum, catch the bus back at 5:30pm and be back in Nice by 8:30pm.
+Getting back: After doing the markets, a long Provencal lunch, exploring the village, and a visit to the excellent Cezanne Museum, catch the bus back at 6pm and be back in Nice by 8:30ish.